English ship Fairfax (1653): Construction

-Fairfax was constructed between March and September 1653 by shipwright John Taylor of Chatham, at a total cost of £7065.
-She was a replacement for the Fairfax of 1650, which had burnt to the waterline in 1652.
+Fairfax was constructed between March and September 1653 by shipwright John Taylor of Chatham, at a total cost of £7,065.
+She was a replacement for the Fairfax of 1650, which had burnt to the waterline in 1652, and like her was named after the Parliamentary forces leader Thomas Fairfax (Lord Fairfax of Cameron).
 The unburnt portion of this earlier vessel was retained and built upon to construct the new ship.

 As built, Fairfax was 120 ft 0 in along her keel with a beam of 35 ft 2 in and a hold depth of 14 ft 6 in.
 She was a large vessel, measuring 78935/94 tons burthen with a draft of 17 ft 6 in.
 Her crew complement at launch was not recorded.
 However at the time of her transfer to the Royal Navy in 1660 she carried 220 men, rising to 300 in 1666 and 400 in 1672.

 From 1660 Fairfax carried 52 guns.
 In 1666 this was increased to 66, comprising twenty-two demi-cannons, four culverins, twenty-six 12-pounders and fourteen 51/4-pounder sakers.
 A further substantial increase in armament occurred in 1672, with the replacement of the unwieldy demi-cannons and an increase in total weaponry to 72 guns.
 Her lower deck was fitted with twenty-six iron-cast 24-pounders, supported by twenty-four 12-pounders on the upper deck.
 Fourteen brass sakers were placed along the quarterdeck with another four in the forecastle.
 Two additional sakers and two 12-pounder cannons, were located in the captain's cabin running the length of the stern.